Mimiro creates digital tools which help farmers to increase productivity, work more closely with suppliers and reduce greenhouse gas emissions.

 The cloud data is accessible for all interested parties – suppliers, researchers and other third parties – to improve overall productivity in the value chain.
 At the same time, individual farmers always own their personal data and control how the data is used.

-Building on the cloud data, Mimiro provides in-depth analysis to inform decision making.
-The company is set to launch several apps for Norwegian farmers, which will help the farmers to analyse production data and improve productivity.
+Using the cloud data, Mimiro provides in-depth analysis to inform decision making.
+The company has launched several apps for Norwegian farmers, which will help the farmers to analyse production data and improve productivity.

-Mimiro’s set of digital tools will first and foremost be easy to use for farmers.
-The tools will provide specific advice the farmers can act on, rather than simply displaying information.
+Mimiro’s set of digital tools is easy to use for farmers and provides specific advice the farmers can act on, rather than simply displaying information.

 Mimiro will use data insights to change the way food is produced on at the micro and macro-level, promoting more environment-friendly and cost-effective farming.